top of page

 One of the most comprehensive reviews of the multiple failed attempts by Christian apologists to accommodate Genesis with Evolution and science is the book “Evolving out of Eden” by Price and Suominen.
 (3)

-It should be noted that some atheist scientists are very willing to support theistic evolution because in their view believers endorsing evolution means at least science will no longer be under ongoing attacks from religious fundamentalists.
+It should be noted that some atheist/agnostic scientists such as Lents are very willing to support theistic evolution because in their view believers endorsing evolution means at least science will no longer be under ongoing attacks from religious fundamentalists.
 That is a pragmatic approach to take when considering the long struggle for evolutionary theory acceptance, especially in America.
 But the form of TE/EC that is being accepted is often not the Theory of Evolution as it is taught and practiced in science.
 It remains to be seen if short term goals met in this scenario brings only long term confusion and problems later.
 This may be just kicking the Evolution can down the road.

 Conclusion